Westfield, Massachusetts: Library

 The Westfield Athenaeum is a free library that is open to the public.
 It is located in Westfield, Massachusetts and is part of the CW MARS consortium.
 The library was incorporated by an act of the Massachusetts Legislature, Chapter 88, in 1864.

 The Westfield Athenaeum opened at 26 Main Street on January 1, 1868, with an annual membership fee of $2.
 In 1895, it became free to Westfield residents.
 In 1899, the library was moved and a new building was dedicated at 6 Elm Street, the former home of James Fowler.

 The Athenaeum is a non-profit organization, governed by a board of directors.
 Its mission is to "enrich the community of Westfield by providing open access to educational, cultural, recreational and informational resources and programs."

 In fiscal year 2008, the city of Westfield spent 0.87% ($811,000) of its budget on its public library—approximately $19 per person, per year ($25.04 adjusted for inflation to 2022).

+Healthcare

+There are two main hospitals in Westfield, Baystate Noble Hospital and Western Massachusetts Hospital.

+Baystate Noble Hospital

+Baystate Noble Hospital is an acute-care community hospital with approximately 65 to 85 licensed beds.
+It is part of the Baystate Health Network, the largest healthcare system in western Massachusetts.
+Baystate Noble Hospital was first established as Noble Hospital in 1893 with 20 beds, funded by Reuben Noble.
+A new building was opened in 1958.
+In 2015, Noble Hospital joined Baystate Health, becoming Baystate Noble Hospital.
+It is located on 115 West Silver Street in Westfield.

+Western Massachusetts Hospital

+Western Massachusetts Hospital is an 87-bed, long-term acute medical and specialty care hospital operated by the Commonwealth of Massachusetts Department of Public Health, located at 91 East Mountain Road.
+Western Massachusetts Hospital is the only public hospital serving the western Massachusetts region.

+Pediatrics

+Westfield Pediatrics and Pediatric Associates of Hampden County are two providers for pediatric care in Westfield.